Steven-Klavins/CV/README.md

 #### In my leisure time:

 * I am a devoted musician and love music production, I have performed in a number of London venues.
+You can see a live performance [here](https://www.youtube.com/watch?v=KDvHNCO7nFs), some of my favourite acts just to name a few are Periphery, Animals As Leaders, Veil of Maya, Billy Talent, Snarky Puppy and Skyharbor.

 * I enjoy working with all kinds of tech including but not limited to; 3D printing, modeling, microcontrollers, pro audio, and a large list of languages and frameworks.